giberti/ext-oauth-shim/README.md

 [![Build Status](https://api.travis-ci.org/giberti/ext-oauth-shim.svg?branch=master)](https://travis-ci.org/giberti/ext-oauth-shim)

+## Contributing

+This is a work in progress.
+Please consider helping flesh out the `OAuth` and `OAuthProvider` classes.

+Pull requests are welcome!

 ### Installing

 This library requires PHP 7.0 or newer.
 It _may_ run under PHP 5.6 but it is not supported.